roddyrap/whist/README.md

 #### Secondary Bets

 - Player 1 bets 3.\
-  Bet breakdown: Player 1 doesn't have many strong hearts, but they feel confident that their AS QS and AD are strong enough.
+  Bet breakdown: Player 1 doesn't have many strong hearts, but they feel confident that their ♠A ♠Q and ♦A are strong enough.

 - Player 2 can't change their bet due to them being the ruling player, so they bet 7.

 - Player 3 bets 2.\
-  Bet breakdown: Player 3 thinks they will only take with their kings, KS and KD, so they bet 2.
-If things come to worst, they have JD so with their strong cards they fill pretty safe.
+  Bet breakdown: Player 3 thinks they will only take with their kings, ♠K and ♦K, so they bet 2.
+If things come to worst, they have ♦J so with their strong cards they feel pretty safe.

 - Player 4 wanted to bet 1 but that's invalid as it would complete the bets to 13 (3 + 7 + 2 + 1 = 13) so they bet 2.\
   Bet breakdown: Player 4 has a very weak hand.
-They will probably take with their AC but it's unprobably they will have another take.
+They will probably take with their ♣A but they don't have many options for another take.
 Unfortunately, they can't bet 1.
 Considering their options, player 4 decided to bet 2 and not 0 because they figure it will be pretty hard not to take with their ace.
 Being the last player, this puts player 4 in a pretty poor state.

 #### Takes